algorithmica-org/algorithmica/content/english/hpc/external-memory/list-ranking.md

 For example, we can obtain the Euler tour of a tree in external memory by constructing a linked list from the tree that corresponds to its Euler tour and then applying the list ranking algorithm — the ranks of each node will be the same as its index $tin_v$ in the Euler tour.
 To construct this list, we need to:

-- split each undirected tree edge into two directed ones;
+- split each undirected edge into two directed ones;
-- duplicate the parent node for each up-edge (because list nodes can only have one incoming edge, but we visit some tree vertices multiple times);
+- duplicate the parent node for each up-edge (because list nodes can only have one incoming edge, but we visit some vertices multiple times);
 - route each such node either to the "next sibling," if it has one, or otherwise to its own parent;
 - and then finally break the resulting cycle at the root.

 This general technique is called *tree contraction*, and it serves as the basis for a large number of tree algorithms.

-Exactly the same approach can be applied to parallel algorithms, and we will convert that much more deeply in part 2.
+The same approach can be applied to parallel algorithms, and we will cover that much more deeply in part II.